![]() |

-Models in Concept Analyst are sketched from base shapes, usually rectangles that are deformed in some way, such as adding or editing geometric points, or adding or editing features such as circular holes or fillets.
+geometric points, or adding or editing features such as circular holes or fillets.
 Sketches can be rough (use the co-ordinates box in the top left of your screen as a guide) or accurate (sketch roughly then double right-click on a feature to edit its dimensions accurately).
-Boundary conditions are applied by selecting the tool and clicking on the appropriate line and specifying the direction and value of the condition.
-Run the analysis and view the results in seconds.
+Boundary conditions are applied by selecting the tool

+and view the deformed shape or the results contour plots .
 You'll notice that you have not specified material properties (mild steel is the default but you can change this in the Material menu).
 Nor have you specified the 'mesh' of elements to use.
 This has been automated (see the 'Edit - Preferences...' menu where, amongst other things, you can tell Concept Analyst whether you want a standard mesh (the default setting) or explore other mesh settings - a finer mesh will give more accurate results at the cost of more run time).
+Now display some contours of results and you are ready to do some reanalysis.
+Let's do this by, say, moving the circle shape so click the icon and then (starting from any of the north, south, east west points on the circle) click-and-drag to move it to a new location.
+You could try adding a new circle.
+Notice how the results quickly update.
+Remember, a single right click will return to the standard geometry screen. |

 New - create new, blank model (a new model is created upon startup)